Diaspora Link: Ike Anderson opens up on his reason for moving from Jamaica to Ghana with family

-Ike Anderson, Chief Visionary at Exploring Legacy joins Diallo Sumbry for this episode of Diaspora Link.
+The Chief Visionary at Exploring Legacy, Ike Anderson joins Diallo Sumbry for this episode of Diaspora Link.
 Being a Jamaican initially based in the US, he tells us his reasons for moving to Ghana with his family.

 Mr. Anderson elaborates that his family decided to travel to countries that make up their DNA and after DNA tests and several travels, they finally landed in Ghana for their sixth destination.